mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 *The SciPy community has optimized the heck out of numerics; lets think about text!*

 I think that many of us are in the same position.
-At work I analyze non-numeric data and run-times now slow down my work cycle.
-After benchmarking and tuning code within Python we have the following three options to further increase performance:
+At work we analyze non-numeric data and run-times now slow down my work cycle.
+After benchmarking and tuning code within Python I have the following three options to further increase performance:

 1. Use more machines
 2. Invent a better algorithm
 3. Switch to a lower level language

 Often we choose number 1, "use more machines".
-We made this choice because it's easy.
+We make this choice because it's easy.
 Option 2, "invent better algorithms" is hard and so we avoid it if we're not intellectually interested in the problem.

-In numeric work we often pursue option 3, "switch to a lower level language".
-In text-based work I don't have a strong intuition on how valuable this is.
+In numeric work we often pursue option 3, "switch to a lower level language" and with good reason.
+The Python -> numpy -> fancy-numeric-package -> tuned C/Fortran -> CUDA progression often comes along with somewhat predictable order-of-magnitude gains at each step.
+We know we can improve computation and we know roughly by how much.

+In text-based work I lack the same strong intuition on performance that I have in numeric work.
+I don't know how valuable lower level languages really are.
 This blogpost helps to answer that question.

 ## A Small Language Shootout